 |[code 14] target is not a file : <target>||-t path id not a file.|

 For the JGA submission, three files "encrypted data files", "key file" and "md5 file" are neccesary.
 Copy them to the hard disk.

 Do NOT copy the metadata in the disk, instead, upload the metadata by using the JGA Submission Tool.

 Copy the data to the USB hard disk and send the disk to the address below.
+Shipping fee should be paid by the user.
 Include the cash on delibery slip for rerurn filled with the return address.
 We recommend to label the disk.

 1111 Yata, Mishima, Shizuoka 411-8540, Japan